 § 23.
-Restrictions on Commissioners
+Restrictions on commissioners

-- A. To avoid potential conflicts of interest between the management and regulation of a gaming operation, the Nation hereby declares that: - 1.
-No person, while actively serving in any of the following capacities may serve on the Gaming Commission: Principal Chief or Deputy Principal Chief, member of the Tribal Council, Justice or Judge of the Nation's courts, Nation employee, employee of the Gaming Commission, any employee of a gaming facility owned and operated by the Nation or its authorized agent or any appointed member thereof, or any vendor actively conducting business with a gaming facility.
-However, nothing herein shall prevent a Tribal Council member from serving as a non-voting Advisory Member to the Gaming Commission. - 2.
-No person who is ineligible to be a Key Employee or Primary Management Official or any person convicted of a felony, embezzlement, theft or any other financially-related crime or honesty-related crime, such as fraud, may serve on the Gaming Commission. - 3.
-Gaming Commissioners are prohibited from: - a.
-Gambling in any gaming facility owned and operated by the Nation or its authorized agents;
+A. To avoid potential conflicts of interest between the management and regulation of a gaming operation, the Nation hereby declares that:

+- 1. No person, while actively serving in any of the following capacities may serve on the Gaming Commission: Principal Chief or Deputy Principal Chief, Member of the Tribal Council, Justice or Judge of the Nation's Courts, Nation employee, employee of the Gaming Commission, any employee of a gaming facility owned and operated by the Nation or its authorized agent or any appointed member thereof, or any vendor actively conducting business with a gaming facility. - 2.
+No person who is ineligible to be a key employee or primary management official or any person convicted of a felony, embezzlement, theft or any other financially-related crime or honesty-related crime, such as fraud, may serve on the Gaming Commission. - 3.
+Gaming Commissioners are prohibited from:

-- b.
+- a.
+Gambling in any gaming facility owned and operated by the Nation or its authorized agents; - b.
 Providing contractual services of any kind to any gaming facility; - c.
-Providing any management services to any gaming facility pursuant to a management contract: - Accepting complimentary items from a gaming facility; - e.
-Accepting gratuities or any other thing of value that could be considered a bribe from any licensee or applicant for a license or permit; and, - f.
-Engaging in outside employment or activities, including seeking or negotiating for future employment, that conflicts with their official duties and responsibilities. - B. For purposes of this section, subparagraphs (A)(3)(d) and (A)(3)(e), complimentary items and/or gratuities, shall not include ceremonial gifts or other items of nominal value, or meals provided at the expense of a gaming facility, provided that such items do not each exceed one-hundred dollars (\$100.00) in value and are not offered as an inducement or for any action taken by the Gaming Commission.
+Providing any management services to any gaming facility pursuant to a management contract; - d.
+Accepting complimentary items from a gaming facility; - e.
+Accepting gratuities or any other thing of value that could be considered a bribe from any licensee or applicant for a license or permit; and - f.
+Engaging in outside employment or activities, including seeking or negotiating for future employment, that conflicts with their official duties and responsibilities. - B. For purposes of subparagraphs (A)(3)(d) and (A)(3)(e) of this section, complimentary items and/or gratuities, shall not include ceremonial gifts or other items of nominal value, or meals provided at the expense of a gaming facility, provided that such items do not each exceed One Hundred Dollars (\$100.00) in value and are not offered as an inducement or for any action taken by the Gaming Commission.

 § 24.
-No Financial Interest
+Financial interest

 No Gaming Commissioner shall have any direct or indirect financial interest in any gaming facility or gaming vendor licensee.
-For purposes of this section, indirect financial interest shall not include ownership of any mutual funds or other non-self-directed investment fund which holds stock in a publicly traded company but shall include direct ownership of such stock.
+For purposes of this section, indirect financial interest shall not include ownership of any mutual funds or other non-self-directed investment fund which holds stock in a publicly-traded company but shall include direct ownership of such stock.

 § 25.
-Limitations-Recommendations
+Limitations; recommendations